-• Can I put vAPV in a cluster/HA configuration with physical APV?
+• Can I put vAPV in a cluster/HA configuration with a physical APV?

-No, vAPV cluster with physical APV is not supported.
+No, vAPV clustering with a physical APV is not supported.

-• Why is a vAPV as an HA unit remain active when its port becomes "DOWN"?
+• Why does a vAPV as an HA unit remain active when its port becomes "DOWN"?

 Because vAPV uses virtual NICs, hypervisors do not provide the physical port status to our virtual device.
-For HA to work, condition of gateway health check (using the command "monitor network gateway") should be used instead of port status condition, for the port status is always "UP".
+For HA to work, the condition of the gateway health check (using the command "monitor network gateway") should be used rather than instead of port status condition, for which the port status is always "UP".

-• Why there is no default IP address assigned like APV does?
+• Why there is no default IP address assigned like the APV appliance offers?